 Can I Sue Online Craft Sellers (Like Etsy)?

-But you don't have to run to court just yet.
-Etsy has a process through which you can notify it of copyright infringement and get an infringing product removed from the marketplace.
+Don't have to run to court yet, though.
+The Etsy marketplace has a process through which you can notify it of copyright infringement and get an infringing product removed from the marketplace.
 If the seller fights you and Etsy restores their product listing, you then could exercise your right to sue.
 An intellectual property attorney would be able to give you legal advice about your rights, help you decide if the costs of a lawsuit are worth it in your case, and represent you in legal proceedings.

 What Is Etsy?